 Growing up I ate it often, usually from a can, but gladly today I enjoy preparing my meals from scratch.
 Making your own soups is so much more rewarding and flavorful.
 These days, I definitely like to control what goes into my food.

-This parsnip and split pea soup recipe is easy to put together, delicious and hearty enough to fill you up.
+This vegan parsnip and split pea soup recipe is easy to put together, delicious and hearty enough to fill you up.
 It’s adapted from Robin Robertson’s book entitled, ‘Fresh From the Vegetarian Slow Cooker’.

 A few changes I’ve made: